Women owned/operated

 • VEHICLE REQUIRED?
 Yes

-• LANGUAGES SPOKEN: English, some staff competency in Spanish and French.
+• LANGUAGES SPOKEN: English, some staff competency in Spanish Women owned/operated

-Our sixteen acre farm is located in the Willamette Valley of Oregon on river bottom loam.
-We are grateful to be located just 1 mile north of Coburg and 15 minutes to Eugene.
-All three of our neighbors have similar sized farms selling produce, nursery crops and/or flowers.
+We are grateful to be located just 1 mile north of Coburg and 15 minutes from the university town of Eugene.
+On both sides of our farm are other small farms selling produce, nursery crops and/or flowers.
 You can see the Coburg hills from our fields and a big open sky.
 Migratory birds and birds of prey frequent the farm as well as small animals– some friend, some foe of the vegetable crops.
 We are a few miles from swim spots on the Mckenzie River.
-Owners Jonah and Amber along with their two children aged three and seven live on the farm.
+Owners Jonah and Amber along with their two children live on the farm, staff commute (sometimes together) from Eugene or Springfield.

 Camas Swale Farm sprouted in 2009.
 The farm has operated from this location since 2015.
 Jonah and Amber both started farming about 20 years ago, as employees for other organic produce farms.